2187Nick/thinkscript/modular/greeks/README.md

 ### Notes:

+    1. You must set the days to expiration if you are checking a date that is past the current month.

-    1. The TOS function calculates the greeks with 0 dividend and 0 interest rate.
-My focus is on 0dte and near term options.
+    2. 1 Script calculates the greeks with 0 dividend and 0 interest rate.

-    2. The GEX, VEX, and CEX formulas are a work in progress.
+    3. The GEX, VEX, and CEX formulas are a work in progress.